geobakery/GeospatialAnalyzer/README.development.md

 pnpm run start:debug
 ```

-You will see following lines in your IDE:
+You will see the following lines in your IDE:

 Debug start: \
 <img src="documentation/images/debug_start.png" alt="Debug start"/>